Women & Hormones

 - Increase in headaches

-There are numerous hormones in a woman’s body but when referencing hormone replacement therapy for imbalance, we are typically referencing estrogen, progesterone, testosterone and thyroid.
+There are numerous hormones in a woman’s body but when referencing hormone replacement therapy for imbalance, we are typically referencing estrogen, progesterone, testosterone and thyroid levels.
 When functioning properly, a woman has 60% estrogen and 40% testosterone.
-That’s right not only do women have testosterone but they NEED it.
-As women age, all hormones will deplete but testosterone typically does so at a faster rate.
+That’s right, not only do women have testosterone, they NEED it.
+As women age, all hormones will deplete but testosterone typically does so at a faster rate, with symptoms typically starting in her early 30’s, whereas estrogen deficiency symptoms are more common with menopause.

 Testosterone is made primarily in the ovaries with a small portion produced in the adrenal glands.
 It is structurally similar to estrogen but it’s actions are different, yet complimentary.
 Testosterone levels will typically start decreasing in the mid- to late-30’s, leaving a woman with less than half of her testosterone by the time she is 40.
 And when it does it can drastically alter your life.